Palmetto Innovation Center

 2) <script src="js/main.js"></script>

-See the the screenshot example below.Accessibility users can access the full code as text in the "Step 3 Resources - HTML Markup in the index.html File" section at the bottom of this page.
+See the screenshot example below.Accessibility users can access the full code as text in the "Step 4 Resources - HTML Markup in the index.html File" section at the bottom of this page.

 4. Save the index.html file.

-Hint: press the ctrl + s keys for a shortcut to saving files.
+Hint: Press Ctrl + S for a shortcut to save files.

-5. Click the Run button and check that your button looks and behaves like the sample in the Results section below when clicked.
-There should be no change from the last step: Step 3 Writing JavaScript.
+5. Click the Run button and ensure that your button looks and behaves like the sample in the Results section below when clicked.
+There should be no changes from the last step: Step 3: Writing JavaScript.

-6. Now that the HTML, CSS and JavaScript are in their own files, let's code up the calculator buttons.
-Go to Step 5 Code Calculator Buttons
+6. Now that the HTML, CSS, and JavaScript are in their respective files, let's code the calculator buttons.
+Go to Step 5: Code Calculator Buttons

 Result